Nonparametric Detection of Anomalous Data Streams: Test and Performance Guarantee

-The following theorem characterizes the condition under which the above test is consistent. \begin{theorem} Consider the anomaly detection model with a reference sequence generated by $p$ and with $s$ anomalous sequence, where $1 \leq s \leq n-1$.
+The following theorem characterizes the condition under which the above test is consistent. \begin{theorem} Consider the anomalous hypothesis testing model with $s$ anomalous sequences, where $\frac{s}{n}\rightarrow \alpha$ as $n\rightarrow \infty$ and $0\leq \alpha< \frac{1}{2}$.
 Assume the value of $s$ is known.
-Further assume that the test \eqref{eq:test_s} applies a bounded kernel with $0\leq k(x,y)\leq K$ for any $(x,y)$.
-Then the distribution-free test \eqref{eq:test_s} is consistent if
+Further assume that the test \eqref{eq:test_s_withoutref} applies a bounded kernel with $0\leq k(x,y)\leq K$ for any $(x,y)$.
+Then the probability of error is upper bounded as follows,

+where $\xi$ is a constant which can be picked arbitrarily close to zero.
+Furthermore, the test \eqref{eq:test_s_withoutref} is exponentially consistent for any $p$ and $q$ if